MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-restrictions-set.md

 For more information about creating filters, see [Create a filter](../fundamentals/filters.md).

 Enrollment restriction policies support fewer filter properties compared to other group-targeted policies.
 This is because devices are not yet enrolled, so Intune doesn't have the device info to support all device properties.
-You'll see a limited selection of properties when configuring enrollment restriction policies for iOS and Windows devices, and when editing a filter that's in-use in an enrollment restriction profile.
+You'll see a limited selection of properties when you:

+* Configure enrollment restriction policies for Apple and Windows devices.
+* Configure enrollment status page (ESP) policies for Windows.
+* Edit a filter that's in-use in an enrollment restriction or ESP profile.

 The following filter properties are always available to use with enrollment policies: